Redarcher9/Password-Manager-Go/README.md

 # Password-Manager-Go
- Password manager backend API build using Golang and POSTGRESQL.
+ Password manager backend API built using Golang and POSTGRESQL.

  # Features
  - Lets users sign up with username and password combination